 Sir Vince Cable is probably the most high-profile figure the Liberal Democrats have.
 Still languishing on 10% or less of the vote, the party needs all the big names it can get.
 Cable was Business Secretary under the Coalition government, famous for irritating his Tory counterparts with his left-leaning views and obstinacy when he believed that David Cameron and co. were leading the country astray.
 His popularity was perhaps at its greatest when he chided Gordon Brown in 2007 for a transformation from “Stalin to Mr Bean”.
 Now he is trying to rebuild support as leader of a party that many believe to be staring down the barrel of irrelevance, yet which has tried to establish a niche for itself in British politics by being avowedly pro-European, and one of the loudest voices calling for a referendum on the final terms of the Brexit deal.
-I begin by asking what, in the light of an extensive new Channel 4 poll showing that 54% of people would now vote Remain, has changed since 2016.
+We meet in the aftermath of his recent appearance at the Cambridge Union, and I begin by asking what, in the light of an extensive new Channel 4 poll showing that 54% of people would now vote Remain, has changed since 2016.

 “The first thing is actually demographic.
 There’s a vast difference between the voting preferences of older people and younger people.
 In the two-and-a-bit years since the last vote there’s been a lot more younger people coming through the system, and many of the older people are no longer here.
 That’s a rather brutal fact but it’s one of the key factors.”
 He goes on to explain that many of the arguments advanced in favour of Brexit – “more money for the NHS, in particular [the argument] that Britain was going to get all these wonderful trade agreements around the world” – have been undermined in recent months.
 “Also, [Arron] Banks’ involvement in dirty money and so on is, I think, damaging the credibility of the Brexit case.
 He’s now saying he’d vote Remain next time, it’s bizarre!”